Rundiz-WP/rundiz-postorder/readme.txt

 WordPress 4.6.0 or higher

 == Installation ==
-1. Upload "rd-postorder" folder to the "/wp-content/plugins/" directory.
+1. Upload "rundiz-postorder" folder to the "/wp-content/plugins/" directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Done.